iriven/cperccli/README.md

 # cperccli
-A Python  CLI Library for Dell PowerEdge RAID Controller
+A Python  PERCCLI Wrapper for Dell PowerEdge RAID Controller